 Applications like Mint.com offer free software to help itemize expenditures and build budgets.
 Or try our free tool!

 The downside to traditional budgets is they take time, effort, and can make money less enjoyable.
 Realistically, It’s hard to hold yourself accountable for reviewing a budget every month.
-Use a software like Mint.com with account aggregation, to identify where you’re spending money, not to track whether you’re spending too much.
+Use software like Mint.com with account aggregation, to identify where you’re spending money, not to track whether you’re spending too much.
 At the very minimum, It’s a good idea to know what your fixed expenses are, and/or what expenses you can control or cut back on.

 Lastly, the traditional budget can make money less enjoyable.
 If you’re out shopping, getting drinks, or playing a round of golf, you don’t always want to be thinking about your budget.
 Can I afford this shirt?
 Should I go out for beers this weekend?
 Am I able to spend Saturday with the boys?
-I’ve found trying to stick to a monthly budget force these questions into your head.
+I’ve found trying to stick to a monthly budget forces these questions into your head.
 While I’m not advocating for reckless spending, money should be enjoyable.
-We’ve found a better way to ensure great savings habits, debt repayment, and ability to enjoy your money!
+We’ve found a better way to ensure great savings habits, debt repayment, and the ability to enjoy your money!